For individuals in the U.S. & U.S. territories

 Ellen D. B. Riggle, PhD, is a professor in the departments of Gender and Women's Studies and Political Science at the University of Kentucky.
 She is the coeditor of Sexual Identity on the Job and Gays and Lesbians in the Democratic Process.
 She has also published more than 60 articles in peer-reviewed journals and book chapters.
 Dr. Riggle has conducted research, lectured, and presented workshops on the impact of stigma on sexual minorities, legal status issues for same-sex couples, and the importance of positive well-being for LGBTQ individuals.

-Dr. Riggle and Dr. Rostosky's 2012 book A Positive View of LGBTQ: Embracing Identity and Cultivating Well-Being, was the winner of the APA Division 44 (Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues) Distinguished book award.
+Dr. Riggle and Dr. Rostosky's 2012 book A Positive View of LGBTQ: Embracing Identity and Cultivating Well-Being, was the winner of the APA Division 44 (Society for the Psychology of Sexual Orientation and Gender Diversity) Distinguished book award.

 More information about the work of Dr. Riggle and Dr. Rostosky can be found on their website PrismResearch.org.